 My creative process and the rise of procrastiwriter

 With every project I work on, regardless of its size, I go through a somewhat painful initial process where I dance around the work that needs to be done without actually doing any of the work that needs to be done.
-My work and I are like two boxers circling each other in the ring, sizing each other up, making small gestures but not actually throwing a punch.My #copywriting work and I are like two boxers circling each other in the ring, sizing each other… Click To Tweet
+My work and I are like two boxers circling each other in the ring, sizing each other up, making small gestures but not actually throwing a punch.My #copywriting work and I are like two boxers circling each other in the ring, sizing each other up, but not throwing a punch.
+Click To Tweet

 Let’s say I’m writing some content and product descriptions for a new eCommerce store.
 I’ll run through a sequence of tasks and talk to the owner of the business to:

 - dive a little deeper into what their motivation and goals are

 - find out how they’re different to everyone else (i.e. their unique selling point)